femboyfin/dbdideas/survivor_perks.md

 - Reduced Detection angle **15 degrees** *(was 45)*
   - Should allow for more precisely identifying the killer's location
 - Reduced cooldown to **30/20/10 seconds** *(was 60/45/30)*
-  - Enables more active identification of the killers' location, paired with the reduced detection angle, this creates legitimate potential for it to be used in addition to visual and heartbeat check-spots in chase.
+  - Enables more active identification of the killer's location, paired with the reduced detection angle, this creates legitimate potential for it to be used in addition to visual and heartbeat check-spots in chase.

 ## [Prove Thyself](<https://deadbydaylight.wiki.gg/wiki/Prove_Thyself>)

 - Now applies repair bonus to yourself in addition to others
-  - This is what a lot of players assume it does at first glance, and this brings it closer in strength to it's previous state while still being slightly weaker.
+  - This is what a lot of players assume it does at first glance, and this brings it closer in strength to its previous state while still being slightly weaker.
 Notably, because the cooperative repair speed penalty is -15% per player, the gen would still be done inefficiently.

 ## [Quick & Quiet](<https://deadbydaylight.wiki.gg/wiki/Quick_%26_Quiet>)